avine/node-treeview/README.md

    └─ endive.txt [69 bytes]
 ```

-You can also use predefined `renderer`.
+And for quick rendering, use the predefined `renderer` functions.

 ```ts
 import { TreeView } from 'node-treeview';